IttayEyal/memoization/README.md

 ===
 Add @Memoized before function definition for automatic caching.

 On the first call to the function the decorator runs it with the provided parameters.
 Then it stores the returned result in a file.
 In subsequent calls to the function with the same parameters, the decorator returns the results from the cache file without calling the function.
-The decorator matches the function text and the parameters, so if the function or the parameters change the function will be run again.
+The decorator matches the function code (text) and the parameters, so if the function or the parameters change the function will be run again.

     from memoize.memoized import Memoized
     import time